lame/five_weeks_abroad/_posts/2017-09-16-the-one-where-we-go-to-dorne.markdown

 ![Alcazar Waterspout][alcazar_waterspout]

+Here you can see the orange building where Prince Doran would sit and overlook the Water Gardens from.
 No wonder the Game of Thrones team decided to film here.
+The show managed to find a gorgeous location to shoot, and its equally beautiful on screen and in real life.
 I didn’t want to leave.

 ![Alcazar Sara in gardens][sara_gardens]